ClubObsidian/ObsidianEngine/README.md

 [JarPatcher](http://github.com/virustotalop/JarPatcher) - JarPatcher is the first project I worked on with ClassLoaders and it inspired me to make ObsidianEngine.

+[okio](https://github.com/square/okio) - The sneakthrow code to replace lombok so it is not needed as a compile time dependency.

 [SnakeYaml](https://bitbucket.org/asomov/snakeyaml) - For the easy to use configuration formatting library that so many Bukkit developers have either grown to love or hate.

 # License